c1834 - 1854, Canal Works, Navigation Road, Burslem, Staffordshire Potteries, England

 c1834 - 1854

-In the early 1800s, Thomas Goodwin began working at Staffordshire Potteries; first as a collaborator at the New Wharf and New Basin Potteries [1809 – 1834], and later as an independent potter at Canal Works [1834 – 1854], where he became famous for his depictions of American war scenes, cityscapes and monuments, on blue and white wares (Coysh, 1972).
-During his solo production period, Godwin was also one of 54 potters who made and marked “Willow Pattern” ceramic wares, and the distinctive print of his initials [T.G.] on the back of one of the sherds [VRP 1396] is what allows us to trace the origins of these particular ceramic sherds back to his pottery in Staffordshire; made between 1834 and 1854 (Coysh & Henrywood, 1982).
+During this solo production period, Godwin was also one of 54 potters who made and marked “Willow Pattern” wares, and the distinctive print of his initials [T.G.] on the back of one of the sherds [VRP 1396] is what allows us to trace the origins of these ceramic sherds back to his pottery in Staffordshire; between 1834 and1854 (Coysh & Henrywood, 1982).

 Willow Pattern ceramic wares have been produced by British Potters since the late 18th Century, and persist in their local and global popularity based on their supposed depiction of a Chinese legend of two ill-fated lovers who, following a series of hardships in their human life, are blessed by the gods to live out their love eternally as immortal doves (Portanova, 2008).